 - The devel branch corresponds to the release actively under development.

 - The stable-2.x branches exist for current releases.

 - Various release-X.Y branches exist for previous releases.

-- We’d love to have your contributions, read Community Information for notes on how to get started.
+- We’d love to have your contributions, read the Community Guide for notes on how to get started.

 Based on team and community feedback, an initial roadmap will be published for a major or minor version (ex: 2.0, 2.1).
 Subminor versions will generally not have roadmaps published.